ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

 	{comment_stripped}

 The body of the comment without any typographical processing and with ExpressionEngine tags encoded.
-This tag is for use in `comment editing <comment-editing>`.
+This tag is for use in :ref:`comment editing <comment-editing>`.

 comment\_auto\_path